Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 mypy --strict example.py

-PyCharm is an IDE that can integrate type hints and mypy.
-Using PyCharm provides the following benefits.
+PyCharm is an IDE that integrates type hints with mypy.
+Using PyCharm provides the following advantages:

 JetBrains